sha-pizza/justprevious/README.md

 .

-→ some horizon lines below ↓
+→ some horizontal lines below ↓
 * * *
 ***
 *****